-People's Palace and Winter Gardens#12 in Best Things To Do in Glasgow
+People's Palace and Winter Gardens#11 in Best Things To Do in Glasgow

-Located on the Glasgow Green, the free People's Palace is a museum dedicated to the city's social history of normal folk.
-For instance, one of the exhibits details Glasgow's interesting vernacular, while another displays the desk of political activist (and Glasgow resident) John MacLean.
-Adjacent to the museum are the Winter Gardens -- a greenhouse that acts as a cozy reprieve for people and tropical plants alike.
-Stop in for a coffee at the in-house café before venturing on.
-One Yahoo!
-Travel user recommends combining your museum visit with a stroll through the coffee shops and galleries of nearby Glasgow Green.
-The museum is closed on Mondays, but the Winter Gardens are open each day of the week.
+Located on the Glasgow Green – a park in the east end of Glasgow – the free People's Palace is a museum dedicated to the social history of Glaswegians.
+For instance, past exhibits detailed Glasgow's distinctive vernacular, while another displayed the desk of political activist (and Glasgow resident) John MacLean.
+Adjacent to the museum are the Winter Gardens – a greenhouse that acts as a cozy reprieve for people and tropical plants alike.
+Stop in for a coffee at the in-house cafe before venturing on.

 More Best Things To Do in Glasgow

 Travelers express astonishment at this museum's near pitch-perfection.
 The Burrell Collection's glass walls not only encase a variety of objects and artworks, but they also usher in the surrounding woodlands.
 In the collection, donated by the late millionaire Sir William Burrell, you'll find everything from Chinese ceramics to Rodin sculptures to more than 20 Degas paintings.
 After you've had your fill of the museum, you can wander around the surrounding Pollok Country Park.